Tjintji-wara: Life

 When the drought broke Tjintji-wara again returned to her home and, some time later was sent back to the mission when she was unwell by the then manager of the station, for them to nurse her.
 However, she returned a short time later stating 'Too much soup!
 Too much Jesus!'.

 She died on her home country in around 1950.

-Must of what is known about Tjintji-wara's life is from research done by historian Dick Kimber.
+Most of what is known about Tjintji-wara's life is from research done by historian Dick Kimber.